 Zero Waste Singapore: A Solution?

 In 2019, the government announced its Zero Waste Masterplan to reduce the amount of waste sent to Semakau Landfill by 30% by 2030.
-The plan tackles packaging, food and electronic waste, and was implemented to extend the landfill’s lifespan beyond the projected 2035.
+The plan tackles the packaging, food and electronic waste crisis in Singapore, and was implemented to extend the landfill’s lifespan beyond the projected 2035.
 The Republic is also aiming to hit a national recycling rate of 70%, a domestic recycling rate of 30% and a non-domestic recycling rate of 81%.